grantiguess/redstringuireact/COMPREHENSIVE_AI_TOOLS.md

 ## 🎯 Goal: Make AI a First-Class User

-Based on analysis of `NodeCanvas.jsx` and `graphStore.js`, here's every command an AI would need to act like a human user:
+Based on analysis of `NodeCanvas.jsx` and `graphStore.jsx`, here's every command an AI would need to act like a human user:

 ## 📋 **CURRENT TOOLS (Already Implemented)**
 - `list_available_graphs` - See all graphs